Cody Bellinger Player Props: Cubs vs. Orioles

-The Chicago Cubs, including Cody Bellinger (.267 on-base percentage in past 10 games, 74 points below season-long percentage), take on starting pitcher Kyle Gibson and the Baltimore Orioles at Wrigley Field, Saturday at 2:20 PM ET.
+On Sunday, Cody Bellinger (.250 on-base percentage in past 10 games, 85 points below season-long percentage) and the Chicago Cubs face the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 1:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Pirates.
+He had a hitless showing in his previous game (0-for-3) against the Orioles.

 Cody Bellinger Game Info & Props vs. the Orioles